 It’s worth noting that entrance into Olympic National Park and a handful of the other locations recommended below come with separate entrance fees- for example, a pass for one week in the national park will run you $30 and the entrance fee to the Dungeness Wildlife Refuge will cost you $3.

-I’d encourage you to consider picking up an America the Beautiful Pass, which costs $80 and will provide you unlimited access to over 2,000 federal recreation sites, including the beloved U.S. National Parks, for a year (including almost all of the ones recommended below!).
+I’d encourage you to consider picking up an America the Beautiful Pass, which costs $80 and will provide you unlimited access to over 2,000 federal recreation sites, including the three Washington national parks and all the rest of the beloved U.S. National Parks, for a year (including almost all of the ones recommended below!).

 When to drive the Olympic Peninsula Loop